 In the beginning, the alumni database was essentially a form created as a means to keep in contact with former employees.
 Typically no more than an excel spreadsheet chock full of names, numbers, and the occasional slew of employee photos.
 The alumni database was a means to an end, the proverbial check in the box.
 For some companies, they distributed this master list across all Alumni as an annual book, with any updates required to be sent via email (or fax!)

-A recent migration reminded us how difficult it had become with the filename: Alumni_List_Master_Final_Final_7.xls
+A recent migration reminded us how difficult it had become, as we came across a spreadsheet with the filename: Alumni_List_Master_Final_Final_7.xls

 As many organizations are finding out, that was then and it worked, but this is now.
 Today’s employee population– equipped with the fruits of the vast technological improvements born in the last decade of the workplace– have come to require and expect a new, more robust employee experience that rises to the occasion.